avirshup/DockerMake/README.md

 + [Command line usage](#command-line-usage)

 ## What is it?
 A command line tool to build and manage stacks of docker images.
-You can mix and match different sets of build instructions as a dependency graph to easily create an easily maintainable and extensible stack of docker images.
+You can mix and match different sets of build instructions as a dependency graph to create maintainable and extensible stacks of docker images.

 ## Install it